will1410/cataloging-training/very-basic-cataloging/adding-an-item.md

 E. If you have two copies of the same title to add to a record, once you've finished adding the first, click "Add and duplicate" to add a second copy and follow the instructions below.

-The fields on the second item will match the details you updated on the first item.
+The fields on the second item will match the details you updated on the first item except the barcode number.

 ![Duplicate added item](../.gitbook/assets/130-adding.png)